-The Company is a junior mining, exploration and development company engaged in the acquisition, exploration and development of mineral resource properties in the western United States and British Columbia, Canada and holds interests in one property in Nevada, the Gabbs Project, one in southeast Oregon, Lost Cabin, and two properties located in northwest British Columbia, BAM and Silver Reef (collectively, the "Projects").
-The Company's primary focus is on the exploration and development of the Gabbs Project.
+The Company is a junior mining, exploration and development company engaged in the acquisition, exploration and development of mineral resource properties in the western United States and BC, Canada and holds interests in one property in Nevada, the Gabbs Project, one in southeast Oregon, Lost Cabin, and two properties located in northwest BC, BAM and Silver Reef (collectively, the "Projects").
+The Company's focus is on the exploration and development of the BAM Project and the Gabbs Project.